Elisabeth Förster-Nietzsche: Nietzsche Archive

 Elisabeth Förster-Nietzsche, 1910, Louis Held.

 Friedrich Nietzsche's mental collapse occurred in 1889 (he died in 1900), and upon Elisabeth's return in 1893 she found him an invalid whose published writings were beginning to be read and discussed throughout Europe.
 Förster-Nietzsche took a leading role in promoting her brother, especially through the publication of a collection of Nietzsche's fragments under the name of The Will to Power.

 Nobel Prize in Literature

 For Förster-Nietzsche's collective work on the Nietzsche archives, she was eventually nominated four times for the Nobel Prize in Literature.

 Elisabeth Förster-Nietzsche, Edvard Munch, 1906.

 She was first nominated in 1908 by German philosopher Hans Vaihinger of Martin Luther University Halle-Wittenberg.
-The Nobel Committee acknowledge the significance of her nomination and the publication of a comprehensive biography of her brother, Friedrich, to which they commented:
+The Nobel Committee acknowledged the significance of her nomination and the publication of a comprehensive biography of her brother, Friedrich, to which they commented:

 "It contains a wealth of material for knowledge of Nietzsche's life and development, but is reasonably uncritical and anecdotal and partly extremely biased towards Nietzsche and partly biased very biased towards people who have been displeasing to the author."